aazaff/teachPaleobiology/LabExercise11.md

 > A list of Macrostrat API routes

 #### Step 3
 Although there are quite a few macrostrat routes available, there are only three routes that are going to be relevant to you today.
 The following is a review of those three routes.
-Review eachroute type before moving further.
+Review each route type before moving further.

 ##### /units
 This route will allow you to search for different rock units based on certain search criteria.

-Units are the basic building blocks of Macrostrat, equivalent to the idea of a fossil occurrence in the Paleobiology Database.
+Units are the foundation of Macrostrat, equivalent to the idea of a fossil occurrence in the Paleobiology Database.
 Units may exist at any level of the lithostratigraphic hierarchy - members, formations, groups, or supergroups.

-Many units have additional attributes attached to them, such as whether they were deposited in a marine or terrestrial setting, whether they are carbonate or siliciclastic, or their age.
+Many units have additional attributes attached to them, such as their age, geographic location, and lithologic attributes (e.g., igneous/metamorphic/sedimentary or terrestrial/marine)

-You can therefore search for all units that matching some attribute by using the this route.
-For example, you can search for all units of Silurian age using the following URL: https://macrostrat.org/api/units?interval_name=Silurian
+You can therefore search for all units matching some attribute by using the this route.
+For example, you can search for all Silurian Units using the following API query: https://macrostrat.org/api/units?interval_name=Silurian

 ##### /columns
 This route will alow you to search for different macrostrat columns based on certain serach criteria.

-The overarching unit of organization in Macrostrat is the column.
+The overarching unit of organization in Macrostrat is the column, analagous to collections in the Paleobiology Database.

 You can think of columns as analagous to the boundaries of states.
 Just as states have no pre-defined size, shape, or population, columns do not not have a fixed size, shape, or number of constituent units.
-They are simply an arbitrary set of polygons used to divide up the Earth and broadly group units by geographic location.

-We primarily use columns for organiational or plotting purposes (making maps).
-However, never forget that they have no inherent scientific value, they are simply an organizational convenience.
+They are simply an *arbitrary* set of polygons used to divide up the Earth and broadly group units by geographic location.
+We primarily use columns for organizational or plotting purposes (making maps).

 ##### /defs
-This route and its various sub-routes (e.g., /defs/intervals) will help you looks up definitions and information related to search parameters for other routes.
+This route and its various sub-routes (e.g., /defs/intervals) will help you looks up definitions and information related to other routes.

 For example, https://macrostrat.org/api/defs/intervals?timescale=international%20epochs will return basic information about all epochs used in the international time-scale (such as their upper and lower ages).